How are the bandwidth statistics in access monitoring collected?

 How are district and ISP statistics calculated?

 The district and ISP statistics are calculated based on the client IPs in the access log.
-As the calculation is completed based on the log, the simply accumulated billable data varies from the billable data when all districts or all ISPs is selected.
-For details, see question #2 above.
+As the calculation is completed based on the log, the simply accumulated billable data differs from the billable data when "all districts" or "all ISPs" is selected.
+For more information, please see question #2 above.

 How is CDN origin-pull traffic generated?

 CDN origin-pull traffic is generated during the following three situations:

 - The requested resource is not cached on the CDN node and is pulled from the origin server.

 - The manually purged origin server is synced with the node.

 What should I do if my CDN traffic has an exception or is under DDoS or CC attacks?

 If you believe your business traffic is unusually high, you can download logs to check your business access conditions and set access restrictions accordingly.
 CDN does not know your business logic, so it will not restrict access requests by default.
 Therefore, you need to configure the restrictions based on your business conditions.
 For more information, please see Log Download.

 To avoid malicious requests or CC/DDoS attacks to your website, we strongly recommend you complete the following configurations: